cvxgrp/cov_pred_finance/README.md

 them to the `CovarianceCombination` class.

 ### covariance_combination
-The `covariance_combination` function takes in a pandas DataFrame of returns and the IEWMA half-life pairs and returns an iterator object that iterates over the CM-IEWMA covariance predictors defined via a namedtuple:
+The `covariance_combination` function takes as input a pandas DataFrame of returns and the IEWMA half-life pairs, and returns an iterator object that iterates over the CM-IEWMA covariance predictors defined via a namedtuple.
+Via the namedtuple you can access the `time`, `mean`, `covariance`, and `weights` attributes.

 ```python
 # Define return data